Facadedevil/hackathon/README.md

-# Hackathon Project
+# AI call Summarizer

 ## Description
-This project is developed in Python and is intended for use in a hackathon event.
-It showcases various features and functionalities to solve specific challenges presented during the hackathon.
+This project was developed in Python and is intended to be used in a hackathon event.
+It showcases various features and functionalities to solve specific challenges during the hackathon.

 ## Features
 - **Virtual Environment Setup**: